How do I make non-wage income non-taxable?

 This is due to the software’s resolving of a bit of circular logic.
 Federal taxable income depends on the state tax, because state tax is an itemized deduction.
 But in some states, state tax depends on federal taxable income.
 So the computation is circular.
 Here’s how the software resolves this: For the calculation of the […]

-Why is the child support income higher than the amount I entered?
+Why is the income for child support higher than the income I entered?

-Question: Why is the child support income higher than the amount I entered?
-Answer: This can happen if there is an additon to income from federal subsidies that are administered through the tax system.
+This can happen if there is an addition to income from federal subsidies that are administered through the tax system.
 These subsidies include the Earned Income Credit and the Child Tax Credit.
-To see if this is the case, see if […]
+To see if this is the case, see if the Federal Income Tax number on the guideline worksheet is negative.
+A negative Federal […]

 Why is the software’s tax calculation different from what I see on the pay stub?

 The software calculates federal income tax, after accounting for all deductions and credits, using actual current numbers.
-The pay stub can be very different for a number of reasons: 1.
-Withholding.
-Employees can control the withholding through their W-4 selections.
-They can specify fewer or more exemptions than are likely, thus decreasing or increasing their […]
+The pay stub can be very different for a number of reasons: If you have any question how the software’s tax calculation is done, you can see the calculation in detail on the View/Edit Taxes report.